Russian Orthodox Patriarch Given An Su-35 Fighter

 Key Takeaways:

-• Patriarch Kirill, head of the Russian Orthodox Church and close ally of Vladimir Putin, was gifted a state-of-the-art Su-35 fighter jet after blessing workers at a Sukhoi plant.
+• Patriarch Kirill, head of the Russian Orthodox Church and an ally of Vladimir Putin, was gifted an advanced Su-35 combat jet after blessing workers at a Sukhoi plant and speaking on the importance of protecting Russia.

-• The event is presented as ironic, contrasting with Stalin's historical dismissal of the Pope's influence due to lack of military divisions, as the Church now possesses a highly advanced combat aircraft.
+• The event is noted for its irony, contrasting with Stalin's historical dismissal of the Pope's lack of military divisions, and highlights the Russian Orthodox Church's close ties to the state and military.

 See a mistake?
 Contact us.